Ilse DeLange: The Voice

 In 2013, DeLange replaced Nick & Simon as a coach on The Voice of Holland for its fourth season alongside Marco Borsato, Trijntje Oosterhuis and Ali B (who replaced Roel van Velzen).
 When the live shows started, DeLange released her second compilation album, called After The Hurricane.
 The first single Blue Bittersweet was written as a soundtrack for the Dutch movie "Het Diner" ("Dinner") and charted to No. 8.

 She returned to The Voice of Holland as a coach for its fifth season in August 2014.
 On 15 January 2015, it was announced that DeLange would be replaced as a coach for the sixth season of The Voice of Holland by Miss Montreal lead singer Sanne Hans.
 DeLange decided she wanted to spend more time on her international career with The Common Linnets.
 However, she was announced as the new coach for the fifth season of The Voice Kids, replacing Angela Groothuizen.
-DeLanges team won in 2016 with Esmée Scheurs.
+DeLange's team won in 2016 with Esmée Scheurs.

 In 2018 and 2019, DeLange also has been a coach for The Voice Senior.
-In the 2019 season DeLanges team won the show with singer Ruud Hermans.
+In the 2019 season, DeLange's team won the show with singer Ruud Hermans.
 In 2015, DeLange collaborated and toured with Giant Sand.

 The Common Linnets

 DeLange represented the Netherlands, with singer Waylon as The Common Linnets, during the Eurovision Song Contest 2014 in Copenhagen, Denmark.
 DeLange was also previously asked to participate, only always declined due to the bad Dutch reputation of the show.
-After singer Anouk participated in 2013 and finished 9th, DeLange changed her opinion and saw a chance to promote real music.
-With the song Calm After The Storm the band took second place after the winner Conchita Wurst from Austria.
+After singer Anouk participated in 2013 and finished 9th, DeLange changed her opinion.
+With the song Calm After The Storm the band took second place, only behind the winner Conchita Wurst from Austria.

 The song became a hit in fourteen European countries with being a top 10 song in among others Belgium, Germany, Switzerland, Austria, Spain, Denmark and the United Kingdom.
 The band their debut album became just as their single very successful.
 The album, released just two days before the finale, sold 50.000 copies within a week in The Netherlands alone.
 After two months the album received triple platina, selling more than 150 thousand copies worldwide.

 As result of their success the band toured through Europe twice.
 They visited London, Vienna, several German and Dutch Cities.
 They also performed in the United States.

 Ilse DeLange during her 2021 clubtour in The Hague.